What the Hell: Visiting The Creation Museum in Petersburg, KY

 What’s more, since environmentalists question mankind’s stewardship of the planet, they implicitly reject God’s command to develop the natural world.
 In other words environmentalists are godless heathens.

-The film went on to assert that good Christians should only care about the environment because they care about the creator, and since the creator clearly favors capitalism as an economic model, Christians should not associate themselves with environmentalists because environmentalists are anti-capitalist.
+The film went on to assert that good Christians should only care about the environment because they care about the creator, and since the creator clearly favors capitalism as an economic system, Christians should not associate themselves with environmentalists because environmentalists are anti-capitalist.

 The upshot of all this?
 Regardless of whether global warming is real or not, Christians should be careful of the unintended consequences of legitimizing godless environmentalists.
-And as for the planet being slowly debilitated by human activity, we need not be overly concerned because the earth is “self-maintaining” and God has given us dominion over it.
+And as for the planet being slowly destroyed by human activity, we need not be overly concerned because the earth is “self-maintaining” and God has given us dominion over it.